The Safari Sue collection

 Set 3: Spinosaurus, Allosaurus, Elasmosaurus, Pteranodon, Iguanodon and Diplodocus

 Originally Safari had a few mammals in the Carnegie Line these were discontinued when the Missing Links series came out.
 Given the Safari experience with wild animals and farm animals this seems like a natural extension for the company.
 There were no additions to the line and with the release of a Mammoth in Carnegie Line was discontinued.
-There is also a Missing Links card board Panorama display.
+There is also a rare Missing Links card board Panorama display.

 MAMMUTHUS PRIMIGENIUS (woolly mammoth) and baby